A Florida Invokana Attorney Who Stands Up For Patients' Rights

 According to a statement released by the Food and Drug Association (FDA) in May 2015, Invokana and other SGLT2 inhibitors are linked to an increased risk of diabetic ketoacidosis (DKA).
 This is a life-threatening condition in which chemicals called ketones build up in the bloodstream, causing the blood to become acidic.
 Symptoms of DKA can include:

 - Respiratory Distress

 - Loss of Consciousness

 If left untreated, diabetic ketoacidosis can cause deadly swelling of the brain.

 Unfortunately, Janssen Pharmaceuticals was slow to warn patients and prescribers of the risk of DKA associated with the medication.
 The original prescribing information mentioned that patients who already had DKA should not take the medication, but there was no information given about the increased risk of developing DKA.

-In addition to ketoacidosis, Invokana has been shown to have other serious side effects, including hypotension, increased potassium levels and impaired kidney function.
+In addition to ketoacidosis and amputations, Invokana has been shown to have other serious side effects, including hypotension, increased potassium levels and impaired kidney function.

-If you or a loved one developed ketoacidosis or suffered other serious side effects, you may be entitled to compensation.
+If you or a loved one developed ketoacidosis, had a lower limb amputation or suffered other serious side effects, you may be entitled to compensation.
 Hold the pharmaceutical companies accountable.
 Contact a nationally recognized dangerous drug lawyer, Jeffrey D. DeCarlo, today.
 Call (305) 572-0065 for a free consultation.